Student Internships

 No, it is not required to have prior experience in environmental and energy justice.

-Priority will be given towards placing students in their home communities and/or communities identified as priority communities through EPA’s EJ Screen in Arizona, Nevada, California, Hawai’i, and the US Affiliated Pacific Islands, including Native American tribes and Indigenous communities in these areas.
+Priority will be given towards placing students in their home communities and/or communities identified as priority communities through EPA’s EJ Screen in American Samoa, Arizona, California, the Commonwealth of the Northern Mariana Islands, Guam, Hawai'i, and Nevada, including Native American Tribes and Indigenous communities in these areas.

 The final deliverables include a 250-500 word reflection detailing your internship experience, a survey for feedback on the program and a 3-5 min digital story presentation.